cwhitten/inst-capture/architecture.md

 * `lint`: runs eslint on all javascript files in the src folder

+* `start`: starts the express server

+* `prestart`: makes sure that the project has been built before trying to launch the server

 * `test`: runs jest using the configuration set in the jestconf configuration file for more information see below